ninja3011/logismtutorial/index.md

 # Getting Started with Logism

 Logism is a simulation environment that can be used by students to get the hang of circuit design.
-It's simplicity helps you get the hang of the stuff very quick At the same time, when you reach more advanced circuits, constrainsts of logism start popping up.
+It's simplicity helps you get the base of the designing quickly At the same time, when you reach more advanced circuits, constraints of logism start popping up.

 ## Why to learn logism

-It is the least inertial method of circuit design.
-You can start designing beautiful circuits from day 1.
-Without worrying about chip names, which manufacturer, or any of the complex stuff.
+It is the least inertial method of circuit design I have found.
+You can start designing circuits from day 1.
+Without worrying about the chip names, who is the manufacturer, or any of the other complex stuff you have to deal with in other simulators.

 ## Installation Link